Skip to content Skip to Navigation

 How many hours can I carry over to the next cycle?

 An individual who has accumulated a surplus of learning hours is permitted to carry over 10 Structured and 20 Unstructured Learning hours to the next reporting cycle.
+Any extra hours will not carry over.

 What if my primary jurisdiction is not Ontario?

-If an OAA member is licensed in more than one Canadian jurisdiction, there are two reporting options—the OAA Transcript or to other jurisdictions that have equivalency in place with the OAA.
+If an OAA member is licensed in more than one Canadian jurisdiction, there are two reporting options—the transcript or to other jurisdictions that have equivalency in place with the OAA.
 For more information, click here.
 Note: The Primary Jurisdiction Declaration form must be filled out for each new cycle, with a copy emailed as a pdf to oaaconed@oaa.on.ca.

 Where can I find opportunities to gain Continuing Education points before the end of the cycle?